Cperez2187/paideia-tribune/content/posts/2019-05-26-traveling-with-team-thigpen.md

 As a family, we are humbled and grateful to have the opportunity and privilege to be able to travel to various continents – we don’t take it for granted.

 “I get to learn about history from around the world by actually seeing it hands-on,” Amber said.
 “A lot of what we see and do in American is based on European history.”

-Authentic experiences outside of the textbook is what Clara and I hope to gift our daughter with.

-“It’s one thing to read about it or see it on TV,” Clara said.
-“It’s a different kind of experience when you can see things in real life.”

-Travel with us on this journey as we share our experiences and pictures through this Paideia-Tribune blog.

-As a family, we each created individual travel scrapbooks, packed lightly, and planned for the best and the worst, knowing that everything is going to work on our behalf.

-Check-in with us, simply by clicking this same link daily, as we plan to date and time stamp something exciting for you to see and read from 13 uniquely different countries.

-So, use google maps to join our journey to the following places: London, Belgium, Netherlands, France, Spain, Switzerland, Italy, Croatia, Hungary, Austria, Czech Republic, Berlin and Luxembourg.

-We’ve started our morning travel day with some nondairy Starbucks, of course vegan French fries and hydrating water.
-Listening to some Daniel Ceasar, watching planes take off, and ready to depart the beautiful blue skies of Arizona.

-It’s time to go, we’ll chat with you guys on the other side of the Atlantic Ocean - Ready, set, let-go!